 So that’s the plan!

 Like I mentioned above, this isn’t going to be a kitchen overhaul by any means.
 But with a few upgrades, we plan to give this space a fresh look without breaking the bank!
-Stay tuned for the full budget kitchen reveal post – coming soon!
+Checkout the full reveal here!